Bossi History, Family Crest & Coats of Arms

 Boso (d.
 1181?), was the third English cardinal, "described by Cardella as Boso Breakspear, an Englishman by birth, the nephew of Pope Adrian IV, and a monk of the order of St. Benedict.
 He was a member of the monastery of St. Albans, but went to Rome to follow the fortunes of his uncle."

-Important Dates for the Bossi family
+Early History of the Bossi family

 This web page shows only a small excerpt of our Bossi research.
 More information is included under the topic Early Bossi History in all our PDF Extended History products and printed products wherever possible.